solaeus/whale/README.md

 # Whale

-Whale is data-oriented programming language for system management tasks such as installing packages, managing disks and getting system information.
-Whale comes with a command-line tool and an interactive shell that provides a live REPL with syntax completion and history.
+Whale is a data-oriented programming language and interactive shell.
+The command-line interface can also be run as a singular command or it can run a file.
 Whale is minimal, easy to read and easy to learn by example.
 Your code will always do exactly what it looks like it's going to do.

 A basic whale program: